 The Dean's List is prepared at the end of each semester.
-Any full-time student who is enrolled for 12 or more semester hours and who has maintained a cumulative GPA of 3.5 or higher is included on the Dean's List.
-Students who receive a grade of "I" or a grade lower than "C" are not eligible for consideration.
-Students who achieve or maintain high academic standards are recognized during the Annual Honor's Day Convocation which is usually held in May.
+Any full-time student who is enrolled for 12 or more semester hours and who has achieved a cumulative GPA of 3.5 or higher is included on the Dean's List.
+Students who have an unresolved Incomplete ("I") on the transcript are not eligible (i.e., all courses must show final grades.)
+All students who achieve or maintain high academic standards are recognized during the Annual Honor's Day Convocation which is usually held in May.